sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 and `projects_libs` repositories.

-2. Clone the `camkes-manifest` fork into your local machine, and create a new branch called `addc2` to make our changes:
+2. Clone the `camkes-manifest` fork into your local machine, and create a new branch called `addc2` to make our changes.
+In the following commands, remember to change `rod-chapman` to your own GitHub user name:

 ```text
 git clone https://github.com/rod-chapman/camkes-manifest.git